 You can also create a custom setting by reviewing the individual settings in each profile and modifying them to what works for your business.
 Once you’ve chosen what profile you’d like to use, simply click ‘Save and Apply,’ and everything will be set up.

 Ready to begin securing your data?
 Office Protect is a great tool to make that sure your business remains safe from all of the cyber threats lurking in the shadows.
-Contact us today if you have any questions about getting started with Office Protect.
+Contact us if you have any questions, or sign up to become a Sherweb partner to get started.